 Noble Bodies hit the road in April-May 2018 on their "Come See Us" Tour.

 They are currently recording new material and released another single called "Take Me Down" in May 2018.
-They hope to have the album ready by the end of 2018 to early 2019.
+Noble Bodies will release a full length album called “Two Voices” July 15, 2019.

 Bryce, Elaine, and Chris want you to love Noble Bodies, at least almost as much as they do.